wp-plugins/add-to-any/README.txt

 Try temporarily switching themes and disabling other plugins to identify a potential conflict.
 If you find a conflict, try contacting that theme or plugin author.
 If an issue persists on a default theme with all other plugins disabled, perform a google search across the WordPress forums using a query such as: <a href="https://www.google.com/#q=site:wordpress.org%2Fsupport+-reviews+addtoany+">site:wordpress.org/support -reviews addtoany [your issue issue here]</a>

 Feel free to <a href="http://wordpress.org/support/plugin/add-to-any">post here</a>, where the community can hopefully help you.
-Describe the issue, what troubleshooting you have already done, and provide a link to your site, and any other potentially relevant information.
+Describe the issue, what troubleshooting you have already done, provide a link to your site, and any other potentially relevant information.

 = Why isn't the universal drop-down menu appearing? =